John E. Schwarz: Early life and career

 Schwarz was raised in a Jewish family in Westchester County, New York, the son of Erwin Schwarz, who was in the woolen business, and Louise Lasker Schwarz, who did philanthropic work for the Federation of Jewish Philanthropies and the Community Service Society.
 Schwarz attended Scarsdale High School and was an avid athlete.

 Schwarz began his academic career at the University of Minnesota in 1966.
 In 1970, he moved to the University of Arizona, where he continued his career up until his retirement in 2004.
 A devoted teacher, he was a winner of the Danforth Teaching Award at the University of Arizona.
 He was Chair of the Faculty at the University of Arizona from 1995 to 1997 and is now a Professor Emeritus in the Department of Political Science in the College of Social and Behavioral Science.

 Schwarz's research and writing initially emphasized democratic politics, particularly representative legislatures, resulting in The United States Congress in Comparative Perspective, co-authored with L. Earl Shaw and published in 1976.
 The book examined the legislatures of the United States, Britain, France, and West Germany from 1950 to the early 1970s.

 Schwarz then assessed the actual results of the public policies enacted by Congress, which culminated in a 1983 best-selling book, America's Hidden Success: A Reassessment of Twenty Years of Public Policy.
-It described how the programs legislated under the New Frontier and the Great Society, (which by Reagan's presidency had increasingly become viewed as failures), instead saved Americans from far more serious unemployment and inflationary disasters in the 1960s and 1970s, which would have otherwise been inevitable with the entry of the gargantuan baby-boom generation into the labor market and economy.
+It described how the programs legislated under the New Frontier and the Great Society, (which by Ronald Reagan's presidency had increasingly become viewed as failures), instead saved Americans from far more serious unemployment and inflationary disasters in the 1960s and 1970s, which would have otherwise been inevitable with the entry of the gargantuan baby-boom generation into the labor market and economy.

 Schwarz then turned to assessing the results of public policies enacted during the Reagan and later administrations, focusing on workers and the larger economy.
 The research ended in two books, The Forgotten Americans: 30 Million Working Poor in the Land of Opportunity in 1992 (co-authored with Thomas J. Volgy) and Illusions of Opportunity: The American Dream in Question (1997).
 The former book discovered that dramatically more Americans occupied low-wage jobs, with little mobility upward, than was generally understood by either government officials or the public.
 Current economic policies (such as the frozen minimum wage and reduced public assistance) and flawed economic measures (such as the increasingly outdated poverty line) greatly exacerbated the problem.